In 1932, Katharine Hepburn arrived in Hollywood.

 Before Susan can go down with the dinosaur, David catches her by the wrist, and pulls her safely up onto the scaffold.
 As Susan apologizes profusely for ruining his dinosaur, David defeatedly accepts that life with Susan will be messy.

 "I'm Going to Be a Star"

-If you remember from my introduction post on Katharine Hepburn, Kate basically always knew that she wanted to be not just an actress, but a star.
+Katharine Hepburn always knew she wanted to be not just an actress, but a star.